-Divorce, or Dissolution of Marriage, is the procedure by which two spouses legally end their marriage.
+Divorce, or dissolution of marriage, is the procedure by which two spouses legally end their marriage.
 Florida is a “no fault state,” meaning that neither spouse is required to prove any wrongdoing of the other spouse.
-The spouse seeking a divorce must allege either that the marriage is “irretrievably broken” or that his or her spouse has been adjudged mentally incapacitated for at least three (3) years.
+The spouse seeking a divorce must allege either that the marriage is “irretrievably broken” or that his or her spouse has been declared mentally incapacitated for at least three years.

-Once served, the Respondent then has twenty (20) days to file an Answer.
-The Answer is the document in which the Respondent admits or denies each of the allegations made by the Petitioner in the Petition for Dissolution of Marriage.
+- Once served, the Respondent generally then has 20 days to file an Answer—the document in which the Respondent admits or denies each of the allegations made by the Petitioner in the Petition for Dissolution of Marriage.

 At Nicole L. Goetz, P.L., we strive to help our clients understand that this conflict is but one piece of an otherwise fulfilling life.
 Beginning a new life without one’s partner is a very emotional and serious event that can impact not only each spouse, but their friends, family, and children.
 Our experience, knowledge, and individual attention to the unique circumstances of each case can help a client navigate the legal aspects of this major life transition with confidence and support.